Domestic policy of the first Trump administration: Hurricanes Harvey, Irma, and Maria

 At the time of FEMA's departure from Puerto Rico, one third of Puerto Rico residents still lacked electricity and some places lacked running water.
 A New England Journal of Medicine study estimated the number of hurricane-related deaths during the period September 20 to December 31, 2017, to be around 4,600 (range 793–8,498) The official death rate due to Maria reported by the Commonwealth of Puerto Rico is 2,975; the figure was based on an independent investigation by George Washington University commissioned by the governor of Puerto Rico.
 Trump falsely claimed the official death rate was wrong, and said the Democrats were trying to make him "look as bad as possible".

 Puerto Rico Governor Ricardo Rosselló wrote that as he and Trump were in a helicopter surveying damage from the hurricane, Trump said, "Nature has a way of coming back.
 Well, it does until it does not.
 Who knows with nuclear warfare what will happen.
 But I tell you what.
 If nuclear war happens, we won't be second in line pressing the button."
-Axios reported that Trump suggested that they explore the possibility of bombing and nuking hurricanes to stop their arrival, that these suggestions were recorded in National Security Council memos, that Trump denied making the suggestions, and that a senior official defended Trump's suggestion by saying, "It takes strong people to respond to him in the right way when stuff like this comes up."
+Citing insiders, Axios reported that Trump suggested using nuclear bombs to disintegrate hurricanes.Trump denied these reports.
+According to the NOAA, a nuclear bomb would barely affect a hurricane, which emits far more energy.